 But, if Rickie Fowler can rock joggers and high top sneakers on tour, why is it any different for females?

-Although it’s important to follow the rules of the golf courses, t’s time to continue progressing towards a new way of women’s golf apparel and style.
+Although it’s important to follow the rules of the golf courses, it’s time to continue progressing towards a new way of women’s golf apparel and style.

 Hopefully, in the coming years, golf clubs will be a little more lenient towards women.
 I’m not asking to wear a crop top to the course, but the conservative outlook needs to change.

-Complete your women’s golf attire wardrobe with these guidelines and check out some high-end luxury women’s golf apparel clothes & brands.
+Complete your women’s golf attire wardrobe with these guidelines and remember to check out some high-end luxury women’s golf apparel clothes & brands.